ceth-x86/words/README.md

 - `POST /api/meanings/:id/examples` - Add an example to a meaning
 - `DELETE /api/examples/:id` - Delete a specific example

+### Collection Endpoints

+- `GET /api/collections` - Get all collections
+- `GET /api/collections/:id` - Get a specific collection with its words
+- `POST /api/collections` - Create a new collection
+- `PUT /api/collections/:id` - Update a collection
+- `DELETE /api/collections/:id` - Delete a collection
+- `POST /api/collections/:id/words/:word` - Add a word to a collection
+- `DELETE /api/collections/:id/words/:word` - Remove a word from a collection
+- `GET /api/words/:word/collections` - Get all collections a word belongs to

 ### Word Management